end2endzone/end2endzone-hugo/content/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 ## Chaining application
 The basic principle in this procedure is to chain application one after the other.
 The output from a software becomes the input of the next and so on until the video & audio streams reaches handbrake.
 The process is as follows:

-MPEG2 recording  VirtualDub  Editing  VirtualDub *.vdscript file (Editing backup)&nbsp; VirtualDub frame serving (*.vdr file)  Avisynth script (*.avs)  AVSF  Virtual *.AVI file  Handbrake encoding.
+MPEG2 recording  VirtualDub  Editing  VirtualDub *.vdscript file (Editing backup)  VirtualDub frame serving (*.vdr file)  Avisynth script (*.avs)  AVSF  Virtual *.AVI file  Handbrake encoding.

 ## Open video file in Virtualdub